Shafaque97/Online-Retail-sales-Forecasting-PowerBI-Dashboard/README.md

 	6. Category & Sub-Category Sales:
 	•	Office Supplies top the sales by category ($0.64M), while Furniture lags behind ($0.45M).
 	•	At a granular level, Phones are the most sold sub-category ($0.20M), and Binders have the least ($0.17M).
-        7. California recorded the highest sales among all regions.
+        7.California recorded the highest sales among all regions.
-        8. Additionally, a 15-day sales forecast has been generated to project upcoming trends.
+        8.Additionally, a 15-day sales forecast has been generated to project upcoming trends.

 ⸻